Additive Grothendieck pretopologies and presentations of tensor categories: Introduction

 The paper is organised as follows.
 In Section~\ref{SecPrel} we recall the required background on Grothendieck topologies and categories.
 In Section~\ref{SecPT} we introduce additive pretopologies, establish the connection with additive topologies, prove the characterisation of sheaves and demonstrate that the notion of a pretopology provides a universal property for the sheaf category.
-In Section~\ref{PropTop} we study subcanonical and noetherian topologies, as inspired by the corresponding unenriched notions in \cite[\S 1.3 and \S 3.10]{Ta}.
-A topology is subcanonical if the representable presheaves are sheaves and noetherian if the sheafification of the representable presheaves are compact.
+In Section~\ref{PropTop} we study subcanonical and noetherian topologies, as inspired by the corresponding unenriched notions in \cite[I.\S 1.3 and I.\S 3.10]{Ta}.
+An additive topology is subcanonical if the representable presheaves are sheaves and noetherian if the sheafifications of the representable presheaves are compact.
 These notions are difficult to characterise directly from the topology, but are easily described on the level of pretopologies.
-We also introduce the notion of monoidal Grothendieck topologies.
+We also introduce the notion of monoidal additive Grothendieck topologies.
 We end the section with a discussion of the `tensor product' of two Grothendieck categories from~\cite{LRS}.
 In Section~\ref{SecTensor} we investigate the presentations of tensor categories.
+In Appendix~\ref{App}, we look back at non-enriched Gorthendieck pretopologies.
+We generalise this notion via some natural steps to arrive at a non-linear version of the notion we put forward as an additive Grothendieck pretopology.